bitst0rm-pub/Formatter/README.md

 Update:

-- Cloning this repo for *contribution* should be done outside the ST context, as Formatter will automatically remove its `.git` folder to prevent conflicts with certain built-in features of ST4.
+- Cloning this repxo for *contribution* should be done outside the ST context, as Formatter will automatically remove its `.git` folder to prevent conflicts with certain built-in features of ST4.

 **Key features:**